Do you really need to get life insurance quotes from lots of companies?

 Because there are so many different types of term life insurance on the market today, applicants can pick and choose which will work best, based on their specific coverage needs and goals, essentially allowing them to “customize” their coverage.

-There are three types of permanent life insurance.
-They are:
+There are three main types of permanent life insurance:

 Permanent Life Insurance Quotes

 Permanent life insurance quotes will be higher than term life quotes for a comparable amount of death benefit coverage on an individual.

 However, this is typical because, with permanent coverage, the policyholder is not just purchasing death benefit coverage, but also the cash value component within the policy.

 In addition, unlike term life insurance, a permanent policy will not expire after a certain number of years.
 Rather, provided the premium continues being paid, the permanent policy will continue indefinitely.